How to Be Effective In Mindful Parenting

 Read No-Drama Discipline: The Whole-Brain Way to Calm the Chaos and Nurture Your Child’s Developing Mind

-Mindful parenting is having a mindset where you expand the positive vibes and higher intelligence that comes with mindfulness to your children.
+Mindful parenting means having a mindset.
+You expand the positive vibes to your children.
+You also share the higher intelligence that comes with mindfulness.
 This parenting mindset takes your foundational operation of mindfulness and builds upon it.

-While being mindful allows you to understand your perspectives and reasons behind them, practicing mindful parenting prompts you to show the same level of presence and awareness towards your kids, their needs, and their surroundings.
+Being mindful helps you understand your perspectives and the reasons behind them.
+Practicing mindful parenting prompts you to be present with your kids.
+It encourages awareness of their needs and their surroundings.

 You don’t only have to see your kids, but you also have to listen to them and actually hear them.
 You also have to understand them with acceptance and non-judgment.

-Read Mindful Parenting for ADHD: A Guide to Cultivating Calm, Reducing Stress, and Helping Children Thrive
+Read also: Mindful Parenting for ADHD: A Guide to Cultivating Calm, Reducing Stress, and Helping Children Thrive

 A mindful parenting approach involves pausing so that you can be attuned to your child’s deeper needs.
 For example, is your child crying because they are hungry, sleepy, scared, or something else?

-When you take the time to process this in an open-minded, non-judgmental way, you’ll be able to respond to him or her in an appropriate and loving manner.
+Take the time to process this with an open-minded and non-judgmental attitude.
+Then, you’ll be able to respond to him or her in an appropriate and loving manner.

 Key factors of mindful parenting